 - Better perception of Procurement

 You can find more information on the Government Procurement website.
-There, you will also find a link to the Government Procurement Service (GPS).
-On the GPS site under the ‘Information’ section you will find details on LEAN and Capability, including how to book onto LEAN Sourcing Training.
+There, you will also find a link to the Crown Commercial Service (CCS).
+On the CCS site under the ‘Information’ section you will find details on LEAN and Capability, including how to book onto LEAN Sourcing Training.

 Procurement Professional Curriculum